 If you build a website without a long-term plan, it can easily become a mess.
 You can improve your site’s search engine rankings by optimizing and refining its structure and enhancing the user experience.
+This approach will help in pinpointing your market and aligning with specific user intents throughout the user journey.
 The site must be navigable to attract visitors.
 The site structure impacts the search engine appearance and visibility and allows users to find the pages they want easily.

 To improve the site structure, evaluate old content and remove it if necessary; reevaluate and merge or split categories; and provide links to valuable content and older posts.

 Consider User Intent

 Search engines like Google infer user intent according to search inquiries to display relevant results.
 Therefore, site operators and owners must think like regular users rather than marketing companies when generating or optimizing web content.

 You can account for user intent by entering keywords into the search engine and evaluating the results it returns.
 You can then align your content to the intent of the top search results that Google deems relevant.

 An optimized website must perform well on all devices, including desktops, laptops, and smartphones, especially mobile devices.
 More than half of global web traffic is via mobile devices.
 To optimize a website for mobile, you must ensure fast load times, condense menus, eliminate interstitials and popups, make search icons easy to find, offer filters, and ensure CTAs are visible.
 Websites should be designed primarily for mobile usage to ensure optimal performance and user experience on these devices.